Ask Krrish Contact Us

 What is LWC?

 LWC is a lightweight, performant framework for building single-page applications and reusable UI components.
-It leverages modern web standards (ECMAScript 7+, Web Components, Shadow DOM) and provides a thin layer of Salesforce-specific services on top.
-This makes LWC development feel more like standard web development, attracting a broader range of developers to the Salesforce platform.
+It leverages modern web standards (ECMAScript 7+, Web Components, Shadow DOM) and provides a thin layer of Salesforce-specific services on top — making LWC development feel much like standard web development.

 Why LWC?

-• Modern Web Standards: Familiarity for web developers, easier to learn, and aligns with industry best practices.
+• Modern Web Standards: Familiarity for web developers, easier to learn, and aligned with industry best practices.

-• Reusability: Components are designed to be modular and reusable across different parts of your Salesforce org or even in Experience Cloud sites.
+• Reusability: Components are modular and reusable across different parts of your Salesforce org or Experience Cloud sites.

 • Security: Leverages Shadow DOM for encapsulation, protecting component internals from external interference.